UF-Design-Build-Fly/Avionics/README.md

 # Avionics
-Code which will run the avionics package
+Code and hardware which will run the avionics package